 (v) The application form must be fully completed and the application form and other documents will not be returned.

-(i) The Taiwan Representative Offices will review the applications and conduct interviews and then select the successful candidates and place some candidates on a waiting list.
+(i) The Taiwan Representative Offices will conduct paper reviews and interviews in May, and then select the successful candidates and place some candidates on a waiting list.
 In principle, each successful candidate has to provide admission letters and authenticated graduate certificates and transcripts by the end of June, and attend the pre-departure sessions by the end of July.

 (ii) Successful candidates must submit a photocopy of their letter of admission to their local Taiwan Representative Office by June 18 each year to confirm that they satisfy the eligibility requirements; if a candidate does not submit this letter within the specified time period, the candidate must submit a written explanation of the reason to their local Taiwan Representative Office which will review the circumstances.
 A person who is not admitted into a university/college will lose their eligibility to receive a Taiwan Scholarship.
 A person who fails to submit documents within the specified time period will be considered to have forfeited their eligibility to receive a Taiwan Scholarship, and the local Taiwan Representative Office will offer the forfeited scholarship to the candidate highest on the waiting list.
 The list of recipients must be finalized no later than June 31 each year.

-(iii) Taiwan Representative Offices must issue each Taiwan Scholarship recipient with a certificate stating that they have been awarded a Taiwan Scholarship (using the format shown at Appendix I) by June 31 each year, and inform them of the duration of their award, based on the type of degree they will be undertaking specified in the letter of admission received from the university/college.
+(iii) Taiwan Representative Offices must issue each Taiwan Scholarship recipient with a certificate stating that they have been awarded a Taiwan Scholarship (using the format shown at Appendix I) by the end of July each year, and inform them of the duration of their award, based on the type of degree they will be undertaking specified in the letter of admission received from the university/college.
 The scholarship recipients’ basic details must also be accurately recorded on the on-line Taiwan Scholarship Information Platform.